AndyShiue/Ende-readme/README.md

 In Ende, `data` can have **variants**.
 Variants are the possible values of the defined type.
-Variants are namespaced; in order to access the varient `spring`, you need to write
+Variants are namespaced; in order to access the variant `spring`, you need to write

 ```rust
 let season = Season::spring